 Obviously, with this rig being so new (Being release March 2017.), there's plenty of bugs to work out.
 Still, for about $130.00 USD's, it's what I could have only dreamed of having when I'd gotten my Tech HAM ticket in early 1991 where I bought an Alinco DJ-560T dualband HT for $500.00 new.
 And rigs like the Kenwood TM-471A / -742A, and the few others that were like it, are still commanding at least +$400.00 on ebay and at Hamfests, so this is a great starter rig for sure.
 Although, on the Rigreference.com Reviews, I will rate this rig as a 3, out of 5 stars, but would rate it a 3.5 if I could.
 Thanks for your time, and patience with my views and biased opinions here.

 OH, one more thing.
 Even though this rig can indeed do MURS, GMRS, Marine VHF, EMS, Public Safety, commercial, railroad, etc., FREQ's, I believe that being Part #97 compliant, this rig is not legal to use in those FREQ's in the USA to transmit on.
 Am I wrong in assuming that here?
 Anyway, there's my C.Y.O.A. disclaimer.
 73!!!!!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Baofeng UV-25X4.
+We collect prices paid by real hams over the years to help you estimate the value of a used Baofeng UV-25X4.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Baofeng UV-25X4 might be around:
+Based on historic data, today's second-hand price of the Baofeng UV-25X4 is around: